 A fruit rainbow is perfect easy-to-prepare St. Patrick's Day party food for all ages, especially when a pot of gold awaits at the end of this colorful arc.

 Rainbows are well loved symbols of Ireland, especially since they hover over leprechauns' hiding spots.
 The lure of pots full of gold intrigues both young and old alike, making spirits brighter, especially around St. Patrick's Day.

-A treat just perfect for St. Patrick’s Day!
+This fruit rainbow platter is a perfect treat for St. Patrick's Day!

 But then I got to thinking how perfect a fruit rainbow might be for a play date recipe and snack, especially in the coming weeks with St. Patrick's Day fast approaching.

-And so I decided to adapt this idea by creating a smaller rainbow with individual fruit segments, jig-sawed together to compose each colorful stripe.
-Here’s how we did it:
+I arrange it on a large white dinner platter with individual fruit segments, jig-sawed together to compose each colorful stripe.

 First we washed and halved our strawberries lengthwise, then laid them along three-quarters of the outer edge of a white plate.
 Alternating tops and tails, they fitted perfectly together.

 I was careful to choose a punnet of strawberries with similar, medium sized berries.
 I avoided the packets with those humongous looking mammoth strawberries.

 Next I took a small, seedless mandarin, peeled it and broke it into segments.
 They created a perfect orange stripe lying end-to-end beneath the strawberries.

 Pieces of cantaloupe would also work well for an orange layer.